nikouu/mGBA-http/docs/Examples.md

 | Loading a specific save file | The Legend of Zelda: Oracle of Seasons | Node.js | /core/loadstatefile |

 https://github.com/nikouu/mGBA-http/assets/983351/8faf78fd-99fe-4d2d-80fe-90c64c0d6cf4

+*Note: This video is from an earlier version of mGBA-http, however the calls are the same.*

 ### Code
 ```javascript